 The records show that young Anna worked for the owner of the manor, William Salisbury.
 Salisbury, a known tyrant who treated his staff terribly.
 One night, tired of enduring the abuse, Anna tried to escape.
 Salisbury gave chase and caught her.
 He tied her to the back of horse, and dragged her back to the farm, ripping her body to shreds along the way.
 William Salisbury was found guilty of the murder of Anna, but he bribed the judge to suspend his sentence until he turned 99.
-Shortly after the trial, citizens of Leeds claimed to see her ghost sitting on the wall outside of the Salisbury Manor.
+Shortly after the trial, citizens of Leeds claimed to see her ghost sitting on the wall outside of the Salisbury Manor, making this a true haunted house.
 Others saw a huge ghost-horse riding by the manor, now thought to be haunted, and could hear the galloping hooves of the horse and the screams of Anna.

 Salisbury Manor is privately owned.

 No ghosts here—just faded impressions and abandoned buildings left behind when this zoo closed in 2006.
 Founded by Roland Lindemann in 1933, the farm was created to house 28 species of deer.
 The Old Catskill Game Farm became the first privately owned zoo in the Unites States, and a renowned Catskills attraction.
 Visitors walked 3.5 miles of pathways among 100 buildings on 150 acres to observe—and often hand-feed—more than 2,000 animals.
 Giraffes, pygmy hippos, rhinos, wild horses, kangaroos, and many more called this place home.